The Institute for Responsible AI

 Today’s AI remains pseudo-intelligence—systems that mimic human reasoning without true self-awareness.
 This section clarifies the difference between simulation, AGI, and sentience, and highlights why responsible, transparent development is essential.

-Copyright © 2026 The Institute for Ethical AI - All Rights Reserved.
+Copyright © 2026 The Institute for Responsible AI / MTI - All Rights Reserved.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.